W-David-Porter/acim/src/text/3-the-innocent-perception/vii-creating-versus-the-self-image/index.md

 2. You cannot resolve the authority problem by depreciating the power of your mind.
 ²To do so is to deceive yourself, and this will hurt you because you really understand the strength of the mind.
 ³You also realize that you cannot weaken it, any more than you can weaken God.
-⁴The ‘devil’ is a frightening concept because he seems to be extremely powerful and extremely active.
+⁴The “devil’ is a frightening concept because he seems to be extremely powerful and extremely active.
 ⁵He is perceived as a force in combat with God, battling Him for possession of His creations.
 ⁶The devil deceives by lies, and builds kingdoms in which everything is in direct opposition to God.
-⁷Yet he attracts men rather than repels them, and they are willing to ‘sell’ him their souls in return for gifts of no real worth.
+⁷Yet he attracts men rather than repels them, and they are willing to “sell’ him their souls in return for gifts of no real worth.
 ⁸This makes absolutely no sense.

 ::: details Expanded
 You cannot resolve the authority problem by depreciating the power of your mind.
 ²To do so [depreciate the power of your mind] is to deceive yourself, and this [deceiving yourself] will hurt you because you really understand the strength of the mind.
 ³You also realize that you cannot weaken it [your mind], any more than you can weaken God.
-⁴The ‘devil’ is a frightening concept because he [the devil] seems to be extremely powerful and extremely active.
+⁴The “devil’ is a frightening concept because he [the devil] seems to be extremely powerful and extremely active.
 ⁵He [the devil] is perceived as a force in combat with God, battling Him [God] for possession of His [God’s] creations.
 ⁶The devil deceives by lies, and builds kingdoms in which everything is in direct opposition to God.
-⁷Yet he [the devil] attracts men rather than repels them [men], and they [men] are willing to ‘sell’ him [the devil] their [men’s] souls in return for gifts of no real worth.
+⁷Yet he [the devil] attracts men rather than repels them [men], and they [men] are willing to “sell’ him [the devil] their [men’s] souls in return for gifts of no real worth.
 ⁸This [men selling a man’s soul for no real worth] makes absolutely no sense.
 :::